Edge-weighted Online Stochastic Matching Under Jaillet-Lu LP: Algorithm

 \section{Algorithm}

 In this section, we are going to generalize a special algorithm on our hard instance $G$ to get the same competitive ratio on all possible instances.
-The basic idea is, for each first-class (resp. second-class) edge, we want to match it at the same rate as we match a first-class (resp. second-class) edge of $G$.
+The basic idea is, for each first-class (resp. second-class) edge, we want to match it at the same rate\footnote{The ``match rate'' means the derivative of the probability that the vertex/edge has been matched at time $t$.} as we match a first-class (resp. second-class) edge of $G$.
 Note that this also fixes the match rate of each offline vertex.

 Is it possible?
 Consider any pair of offline vertices.
 Without loss of generality, we can assume there is a second-class online vertex type (with an arrival rate of almost $0$) adjacent to them.
 Intuitively, to make sure that we can match them at the desired rate, we wish that these two offline vertices are matched in a very negatively correlated way, so that there is enough probability that the second-class online vertex has at least one unmatched neighbor.
 In other words, a necessary condition is, $G$ must be the instance that the pair of offline vertices are matched in the most positively correlated way (with respect to the match rate of each first-class/second-class edge, which is decided by the algorithm).